Parsl/parsl/docs/userguide/advanced/data.rst

 .. _label-data:

 Staging data files
 ==================

-# Start by mentioning where this config goes

 Parsl apps can take and return data files.
 A file may be passed as an input argument to an app, or returned from an app after execution.
 Parsl